dprojects/Woodworking/Docs/README.md

 * **Current selection:**
   * `yes` - Allows you to bypass the `refresh selection` button.
 When enabled, you do not have to constantly press the `refresh selection` button to load objects into memory, you can simply select them.
 However, this is an experimental option and only works for the [magicMove](#magicmove) tool.
   * `no` - The default behavior of the tools is that moving objects requires loading the objects into memory by pressing the `refresh selection` button.

+**Settings - page 2:**

+* **Front inside thickness:** allows you to set default thickness for fronts inside.
+* **Front inside offset left:** allows you to set default left gap for fronts inside.
+* **Front inside offset right:** allows you to set default right gap for fronts inside.
+* **Front inside offset bottom:** allows you to set default bottom gap for fronts inside.
+* **Front inside offset top:** allows you to set default top gap for fronts inside.
+* **Front outside thickness:** allows you to set default thickness for fronts outside.
+* **Front outside overlap left:** allows you to set default left overlap for fronts outside.
+* **Front outside overlap right:** allows you to set default right overlap for fronts outside.
+* **Front outside overlap bottom:** allows you to set default bottom overlap for fronts outside.
+* **Front outside overlap top:** allows you to set default top overlap for fronts outside.
+* **Shelf thickness:** allows you to set default thickness for shelves.
+* **Back inside thickness:** allows you to set default thickness for back inside, usually 18 mm chipboard in Poland.
+* **Back outside thickness:** allows you to set default thickness for back outside, usually 3 mm HDF in Poland.

+**Settings - page 3:**

+* **Veneer thickness:** allows you to simulate veneer thickness.
+Constructions with `veneer` description in [magicStart](#magicstart) supports this option and add additional gap for edgeband.
+* **Veneer apply:** allows you to simulate veneer and choose method of veneer applying.
+Constructions with `veneer` description in [magicStart](#magicstart) supports this option and add additional gap for edgeband.
+  * `everywhere` for example you can buy chipboards with `2 mm` PCV veneer.
+So the veneer will be applied everywhere in this case.
+  * `visible` it is more custom way, related mostly only to visible edges.
+* **Veneer color:** allows you to set the default RGBA color of the veneer.
+If you want to revert to the default color which is `white: RGBA = [ 255, 255, 255, 255 ]` leave all fields empty and press the `save settings` button.

-* **save settings:** button saves the current settings in FreeCAD configuration files, i.e. `User parameter:BaseApp/Preferences/Woodworking`.
+**save settings:** button saves the current settings in FreeCAD configuration files, i.e. `User parameter:BaseApp/Preferences/Woodworking`.
 This data can be checked, fixed or removed using the parameter editor in FreeCAD, i.e. `Tools -> Edit parameters... -> Preferences -> Woodworking`.

 **Video tutorials:**
 * [How to use magicSettings tool](https://www.youtube.com/watch?v=kwcO2bRcCrY)